Getting Started

 You can integrate your license key string in a way that best suits your development workflow.

 As the integrator, you are responsible for managing your license key securely within your application.
 We strongly recommend using platform-specific secure storage solutions such as the Keychain for iOS and the Keystore for Android.
 Alternatively, consider implementing Dynamic Delivery to retrieve the license key at runtime from a secure server.
-These approaches help ensure the protection of your license key and prevent unauthorized access.

 Initialize the Tire Tread SDK with the License Key